 Among the available COVID-19 vaccines currently, there are four distinct types, namely, whole virus (this can again be a weakened form or inactivated coronavirus), protein subunit, nucleic acid (RNA or DNA), and viral vector.

 The Convidecia AD5-nCOV vaccine, developed by the Chinese military and Tianjin-based CanSino Biologics, is a single-dose viral vector, suitable for adults over 18 years of age.
 CanSino’s vaccine uses a modified common cold virus to carry genetic material from the new coronavirus into the human body.

-So far, the vaccine has been approved in Pakistan, Chile, China, Hungary, and Mexico.
+So far, the vaccine has been approved in Pakistan, Chile, China, Hungary, Mexico, Argentina, Ecuador, Indonesia and Malaysia.

 How effective is the CanSino Vaccine?

-The experimental vaccine was trialed in 6 different countries, namely China, Argentina, Chile, Mexico, Pakistan, Saudi Arabia and Russia, with the third phase enrolling 40,000 participants.
+The experimental vaccine was trialled in 6 different countries, namely China, Argentina, Chile, Mexico, Pakistan, Saudi Arabia and Russia, with the third phase enrolling 40,000 participants.